 11. You can now close Registry Editor if you like.

-- How to Set up a Face for Windows Hello in Windows 10
+- How to Set up Windows Hello Face Recognition in Windows 10

 - How to Remove Your Face from Windows Hello in Windows 10

 - How to Improve Windows Hello Face Recognition in Windows 10